chtoucas/Narvalo.NET/Issues.md

 ### High Priority
 - Enhancement: Create a Retail.proj project and remove the SkipPrivateProjects option.
 - Enhancement: Better organization for black box tests.
-- Improvement: Review all GlobalSuppression's and tag them [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden
+- Improvement: Review all GlobalSuppression's and tag them with [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden

 ### Medium Priority